 *call type category MUST be CM/Corrective Maintenance

-*less than the number of days in the call back criteria AND
+*less than the number of calendar days in the call back criteria AND

 *under the set number of clicks (clicks produced are calculated by eAuto from default meter on Equipment Record)